 If your IT manager had an accident, could someone else do their job?
 Yes, if you document your critical IT processes.
 Here's the mission-critical IT to document, and the reasons you must do so before anything happens.

 Servers Racked in the Bathroom, and Other Bad Ideas

 Is a bathroom a good place to put a server?
-Not at all.
+Of course not.
 Yet some businesses place servers in downright toxic environments.
-In this month's WOOF! we discuss examples of "Bad Ideas" for server conditions, and the risks to watch out for.
+In this WOOF! we discuss "Bad Ideas" for server conditions, and the environmental risks to watch out for.

 August 06, 2015